Get

 6. Resolve Anxiety Issues

 If your Beagle howls as a result of separation anxiety, you will want to tackle the root cause.
 If they do not have an animal companion in the home and are having a difficult time being separated from you, there is hope.
-Take the necessary steps to help solve separation anxiety and don’t hesitate to reach out for help if you need it.
+Take the necessary steps to help solve separation anxiety, and don’t hesitate to reach out for help if you need it.

 7. Seek Professional Help

-If you feel you have tried everything to get control of excessive howling but seem to be getting nowhere, reach out for professional help.
+If you feel that you have tried everything to get control of excessive howling but seem to be getting nowhere, reach out for professional help.
 If you have taken your dog to the veterinarian and ruled out any medical concerns, you can speak to your vet about this behavioral problem to see what kind of advice they provide.

-In Conclusion
+Conclusion

 Featured Image Credit: tetiana_u, Shutterstock